norman/babosa/README.md

     "Jürgen Müller".to_slug.transliterate.to_s           #=> "Jurgen Muller"
     "Jürgen Müller".to_slug.transliterate(:german).to_s  #=> "Juergen Mueller"

+Many European languages using both Roman and Cyrillic alphabets are supported.
-Supported language currently include Danish, German, Serbian and Spanish.
-I'll gladly accept contributions and support more languages.
+I'll gladly accept contributions from fluent speakers to support more languages.

 ### Non-ASCII removal